 Carnitine is a substance found in the cells of your body, mostly in the skeletal muscles and heart muscles.
 It's necessary for energy production because it transports long-chain fatty acids into the mitochondria (powerhouses of the cells) to be burned for energy, then it helps remove toxic wastes, so they don't build up in the mitochondria.

 Carnitine is found in some of the foods you eat.
 Animal foods contain the most carnitine, especially beef and lamb.
-Milk, fish, and chicken are all good sources as well.
+Milk, fish, and chicken are all good sources, as well.
 Plant sources include wheat, asparagus, tempeh (a soy product), avocados, and peanut butter.
 A typical diet provides 60 to 180 milligrams of carnitine each day, although vegans get about 10 to 12 milligrams.
-Your body can conserve carnitine if you need it and any excess carnitine is removed by the kidneys.
+Your body can conserve carnitine if you need it, but usually excess carnitine is removed by the kidneys.

 Carnitine is commercially available as a dietary supplement.
 Common forms include L-carnitine, acetyl-L-carnitine, and propionyl-L-carnitine.
 Don't use any D- forms because they can interact with your natural carnitine stores.

 Because it's important for energy production, carnitine supplements are often taken by athletes to boost physical performance or used as a weight loss aid.
 They're also touted as anti-aging supplements and as a way to improve memory.
 However, scientific evidence doesn't indicate any benefit of carnitine supplementation in these situations.
 Carnitine supplements are best suited to treat carnitine deficiency.